nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

  'memcache.local' => '\OC\Memcache\APC',

-Refresh your ownCloud admin page, and the cache warning should disappear.
+Refresh your Nextcloud admin page, and the cache warning should disappear.

 APCu
 ----